CEEMS Exporter

 SLURM's point-of-view, GPU 0 is GPU 1 from nvidia-smi

-'s point-of-view and hence first
+'s point-of-view and hence the first

 element is 0:1